taibytedx/utilities/sandbox/450alpha/README.md

 # 450alpha

-Local Docker Compose stack for testing a Highbyte Intelligence Hub central node, two remote nodes, and an MQTT node, fronted by a Caddy reverse proxy.
+Local Docker Compose stack for testing a Highbyte Intelligence Hub central node, a remote node, a staging node, and an MQTT node, fronted by a Caddy reverse proxy.
 Optional Postgres and Grafana/OTel (LGTM) observability services are included behind profiles.

 ## Prerequisites